siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/560-2025-02-12-caldera-on-kali-linux-tools-a-comprehensive-guide.md

 Kali Linux is one of the most popular penetration testing and cybersecurity-focused operating systems available today.
 It comes preloaded with a variety of tools designed for security professionals, ethical hackers, and researchers.
 Among these tools, **Caldera** stands out as an advanced adversary emulation platform developed by **MITRE**.
 Caldera allows cybersecurity professionals to simulate real-world cyberattacks in a controlled environment, helping organizations strengthen their defense mechanisms.

-In this blog post, we will explore Caldera in detail, including its features, installation process on Kali Linux, practical usage, and benefits for cybersecurity professionals.
+In this article, we will explore Caldera in detail, including its features, installation process on Kali Linux, practical usage, and benefits for cybersecurity professionals.

 ## What is Caldera?